zoobab/hsbxlsite/content/membership.md

 linktitle: "Hackerspace membership"
 ---

-Being a space member has benefits but off coarse also some responsibilities.
+Being a space member has benefits but of course also some responsibilities.
 -- With great power comes great responsibility.

 # Benefits
 - 24/7 access
-  - Every member has always access to the space.
+  - Every member always has access to the space.
-- Member shelve
+- Member shelf
-  - Every member can get a member shelve AKA a drawer, to store personal stuff.
+  - Every member can get a member shelf AKA a drawer, to store personal stuff.
 - Discount if/on paying activities